muir/libschema/README.md

 ## Libraries

-Libschema provides a way for Go libraries to manage their own migrations.
+Libschema provides a way for Go libraries to manage their own database migrations.

 Trying migrations to libraries supports two things: the first is source code locality: the migrations can be next to the code that